deveshparmar/Drug-Quality-Prediction---NLP/README.md

 - The process typically involves several steps, such as data collection, preprocessing, feature extraction, and model training.
 In the data collection step, relevant drug-related information is gathered from various sources such as drugs.com, drug databases etc. The collected data is then preprocessed to remove noise, standardize the text, and create a corpus of words.

 - In the feature extraction step, various techniques such as TF-IDF (term frequency-inverse document frequency), Count Vectorizer and word embeddings are used to transform the textual data into numerical features.
-These features are then fed into a machine learning algorithm such as support vector machines (SVMs), random forests, or neural networks to build a predictive model.
+These features are then fed into a machine learning algorithm such as support vector machines (SVMs), random forests, and naive bayes to build a predictive model.

 - An accuracy of 94% is achieved with random forest classifier